whitjord/subnotes/README.md

         }
       },
       "subnotes": {
-        "description": "A list of zero or more notes", "type": "array",
+        "description": "A list of zero or more notes or notepointers", "type": "array",
         "items": {
           "$ref": "#/note"